Working with Articles

 Instead of having all the text placed in one long text column, we’ve placed an image and a quote in between it.
 This is done with a 2-column row.
 To make the row stand a bit out, you could consider changing the row height.

 On the first empty column we’ve placed an image.
-On the other empty column, we’ve placed a text column and written the quote as the title of the column.
-The name is written in the ordinary text field (Figure 5.2).
-This makes it easier to change the size of the quote.
-That’s done in the styling section of the text column editor.
+On the other empty column, we’ve placed a blockquote column and written the quote as the title of the column (Figure 5.2).

 After the image and quote our article continues with text.
 Therefor we’ve added a 1-column row with a text column just like the first one.